syncfusion-content/blazor-docs/blazor/listbox/drag-and-drop.md

 ---
 layout: post
-title: Drag And Drop in Blazor List Box Component | Syncfusion
+title: Drag And Drop in Blazor ListBox Component | Syncfusion
-description: Learn about Drag And Drop in Blazor List Box component of Syncfusion, and more details.
+description: Learn here all about Drag And Drop in Syncfusion Blazor ListBox component and more.
 platform: Blazor
 control: List Box
 documentation: ug
 ---

-# Drag and drop
+# Drag And Drop in Blazor ListBox Component

 The ListBox has support to drag an item or a group of selected items and drop it within the same listbox or into another listbox.